Evidlo/prelim/main.typ

     where $bold(c) = {n_1, n_2, alpha_1, alpha_2}$ and $bold(y)_bold(c)$ is column densities derived by analytically integrating $m(bold(c))$.

-    These 1D solutions can be expanded to more sophisticated models shown in the next few sections when more measurement data is available from orbits designed to provide better view geometry diversity.
+    While computationally simple, these 1D solutions are not capable of capturing spherical asymmetries such as the geotail which are hypothesized to exist in the exosphere and are a major science target of Carruthers.
+The next few sections build upon these ideas to create more sophisticated models that are useful when more measurement data is available from orbits designed to provide better view geometry diversity.

   == Spherical Harmonic Representation <sph_power>

     Zoennchen et al. @zoennchen_new present a retrieval method (derived from earlier work @zoennchen2011, @zoennchen2013, @zoennchen_old) featuring a partially separable parametric model based on a spherical harmonic representation (SHR).
+Partially separable means the model can be expressed as a product of lower-dimensional functions which can decrease computational requirements.
       Spherical harmonics are a family of complex, two-dimensional, continuous, orthonormal functions defined over a spherical domain.
 These functions are commonly used in planetary atmospheric sciences @hodges, atomic physics (electron orbitals), computer graphics and more.
 They serve as an analog to the Fourier basis in a spherical domain and approximate smoothly-varying spherical functions by linear combination of the basis.

       Spherical harmonics are typically denoted $Y_(l m)(e, a)$ where $l$ and $m$ are known as the function _degree_ and _order_.
 In planetary physics, the convention is to denote coefficients of this linear combination as $A_(l m)$ (when $m ≥ 0$) and $B_(l m)$ (when $m < 0$).  @sph_harm gives a graphical overview of the real/imaginary parts of the first few degrees of spherical harmonic functions.